 iPhone users who occasionally get frustrated with key modifications in the latest iPhone models may seek older models of iPhones.
 If they do, then there will be a demand for older models and the value of your iPhone will likely increase.

 Apple publishes the trade-in value of old iPhones on their website.
 You can go to their website and exchange your old iPhone for a trade in credit or store gift card.

 Check out what they might offer for your iPhone below.

 If you’d rather have cash instead of store credit or a gift card, then head on over to mac me an offer.
 Mac me an offer pays cash in exchange for your iPhone, iPad, MacBook, iMac, and Apple Watch.

 Your best option is almost always to trade-in your old iPhone to mac me an offer.
 You can rest assured that they pay higher and quicker than their competition.
 The payment method is also very simple.
-You can receive your payment in cash, check, PayPal, or Zelle after you ship your device to them.
+You can receive your payment in check, or Zelle after you ship your device to them.

 Their Certified Technicians can also reset your iPhone to factory settings, effectively securing and protecting your data and other personal information from the next owner.